Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 So I think she might have put her foot in her mouth a little bit.

-Brian, we are awaiting President Putin to touch down.
+Brian, we are waiting President Putin to touch down.

 Once he lands, we're going to have some sort of basically ceremonial handshake, a little bit of a meeting, and then they're going to go into this meeting that you talked about, this bilateral meeting.

-You know, Vladimir Putin says it could be six hours.
+You know, Vladimir Putin said it could be six hours.

-He's just, that's kind of his way to say things.
+He's just that's kind of his way of saying things.

-President Trump says he'll know within about 30 seconds whether he's serious or not.
+President Trump says he'll know within about thirty seconds whether he's serious or not.

-How long do you think that that meeting will go?
+How long do you think that meeting will go?

-And do you think he'll give oppressor to you and all the other reporters there after it's over?
+And do you think he'll give a pressor to you and all the other reporters there after it's over?

-I wish we had a shot of that.
+I wish we had a chance of that.

-I don't know if we could take the White House poll fee if there's a shot of that.
+I don't know if we could take the White House poll feed.

-Because right now there is two podiums set up, obviously for President Putin and President Trump.
+Because right now there are two podiums set up, obviously for President Putin and President Trump.

-Now, if this initial conversation after the handoff, the welcoming at the tarmac, when they go into their meeting, if there's any indication that President Trump feels like there's not going to be a deal, there's no need to move forward, then I don't think you'll see President Putin behind that podium.
+Now, if this initial conversation, after the, you know, handoff, the welcoming at the tarmac, when they go into their meeting, if there's any indication that President Trump feels like there's not going to be a deal, there's no need to move forward, then I don't think you'll see President Putin behind that podium.

 That's just me.